 A frame that does not smell like performance

 If something sounds helpful but already feels like another assignment, it often does not land well.
-That is why calm groups, youth contexts or low-threshold support points are sometimes better than one more optimization attempt.
+That is why calm groups, youth contexts or low-threshold (easy to reach without big barriers) support points are sometimes better than one more optimization attempt.

 If structure helps